warp-contracts/academy/warp-academy-docs/docs/sdk/advanced/kv-storage.md

 :::

 ### Implementation details
-1. the 'put' method adds an entry to the array.
-All entries from this array are 'committed' to the underneath storage only when SDK verifies that the result of the given interaction is successful.
+1. both 'put' and 'del' methods create new entries in kv storage under a current transaction sort key.
+In case of an error, entries inserted during active transaction are removed.
 2. all entries have the sortKey added to the stored key (the sortKey is taken from the `SmartWeave._activeTx`).
 3. The underlying storage is an implementation of the SDKs `SortKeyCache` interface.
 By default it is using the LevelDB (with a file based storage for node.js env and IndexedDB storage for browser env)
 4. Any storage compatible with `SortKeyCache` interface can be used (e.g. https://github.com/warp-contracts/warp-contracts-lmdb#warp-contracts-lmdb-cache).